johanholmerin/style9/docs/Styling.md

 ## Media queries

-Media queries will be sorted mobile-first
+Media queries are supported, and will be sorted mobile-first in the generated CSS.
+They can be nested and can contain pseudo selectors.

+**Note:** TypeScript users, see [Media queries with TypeScript](TypeScript.md#media-queries)

 ```javascript
 import style9 from 'style9';